Have you ever found yourself in a situation when you simply don’t have a clue how to do something?

 I totally know what you are talking about…

-The main parts of the Dremel are the collet, shaft controlling button, the tightening cap and the rubber collar.
+The main parts of the Dremel are the collet, the shaft controlling button, the tightening cap and the rubber collar.

 What you will mostly use for cutting with Dremel tool is a straight bit or wheel attachment.
 If you want to cut metal or plastic you will use wheel attachments.
-If you are going to cut wood or even drywall the best choice is multipurpose straight bit.
-For cutting hard materials, such as steel, aluminum or ceramic use diamond cutting blade and disc.
+If you are going to cut wood or even drywall the best choice is a multipurpose straight bit.
+For cutting hard materials, such as steel, aluminum or ceramic use a diamond cutting blade and a disc.

 For cleaning and polishing use polishing or buffing bits.
-For better results you can apply wax or polish to the bit.
+For better results, you can apply wax or polish to the bit.
 For polishing put your Dremel at medium speed.
-With Dremel tool attachments for polishing you can also polish your silver jewelry.
-There are also some attachments which include rubber silicon polishers and there are different shapes like a knife edge, wheel, bullet, and cylinder.
+With Dremel tool attachments for polishing, you can also polish your silver jewelry.
+There are also some attachments which include rubber silicon polishers and there are different shapes like a knife-edge, wheel, bullet, and cylinder.
 It is always annoying when you see rust on the metal.
 The best way to clean rust from metal is with wire wheel attachment on the tool, at high speed.

 Oh yes, you can use your Dremel tool for sanding as well.
 You will need a sanding drum and medium speed for the best results.
 You can even sand corners with the triangular bits.
 You can also trim dog’s nails with sanding drum!
 Imagine that!
-That’s why we say that this tool has no limits!
+That’s why we say this tool has no limits!

 - Grinding and Sharpening

-You can use the grinding attachment on the tool if you need to sharpen the knives or anything that needs to be sharpen.
+You can use the grinding attachment on the tool if you need to sharpen the knives or anything that needs to be sharpened.
 If you see sharp spots on metal, you can also feel free to use your tool to fix them.